-Ed was instrumental in the formation of the Association of Midwest Public Insurance Adjusters.
-He currently serves as Chair of the Insurance Law Section of the American Association for Justice (formerly known as the Association of Trial Lawyers of America).
+Ed currently serves as Co-Chair of the Bad Faith Litigation Group for the American Association for Justice (formerly known as the Association of Trial Lawyers of America).
+He previously served as the Chair of its Insurance Law Section.
 Ed also is a Certified Mediator.

 As a former college basketball player, Ed coaches AAU Girls Basketball.
 Ed’s son, Eddie, was a walk-on for the University of Dayton Men’s basketball team.
-His daughter, Emily, currently plays for the Bradley University Women’s basketball team.
-Ed resides in Naperville, Illinois with this wife of 26 years, Libby.
+His daughter, Emily, played for the University of Tampa Women’s basketball team.
+Ed resides in Naperville, Illinois with this wife of 28 years, Libby.